arnaudgallou/pakret/tests/testthat/_snaps/pkrt-list.md

       pkrt_list(1)
     Condition
       Error:
-      ! `pkgs` must be a character vector.
+      ! `...` must be a character vector.